jdittrich/userNeedResearchBook/text/dataAnalysis.md

 If we organize notes by themes based on the *insights* about the participants and summarize that insight in the group’s title, the theme’s title is a useful piece of information on its own: It is not just for accessing the notes, it is an empirically based principle we can follow, when we design.

-If you design, let’s say, for a DIY-Online community, a theme based on an insight, like “DIY gives as sense of ownership”  may inspire the implementation of a function, which allows people to share their designs and customizations.
+If you design, let’s say, for a DIY online community, a theme based on an insight, like “DIY gives as sense of ownership”  may inspire the implementation of a function, which allows people to share their designs and customizations.
 The insight that sometimes DIY is just about fixing things may lead to the provision of a wiki for collecting best practices for doing common repairs and maintenance.